DeSantis Signs Bills to Restrict Vaccine Mandates in Florida

 "Florida is leading.
 This is the strongest piece of legislation that's been enacted anywhere in the country in this regard," DeSantis said, NBC's WTVJ reported.

-Any employer who does not comply with the law will be subject to a fine of $10,000 per employee if they have fewer than 100 workers and $50,000 per violation if they have more than 100.
+Any employer who does not comply with the law will be subject to a fine of $10,000 per employee if it has fewer than 100 workers and $50,000 per violation if it has more than 100.

 "Still MUCH MORE work to do on the Bills that were supposed to totally ban private sector vaccine mandates (those Bills were badly watered down by RINOs like Speaker @ChrisSprowls), but this is an important WIN in the meantime," Sabatini said in a tweet.